YifanZhang05/Typing-Predictor/README.md

 About word predictor

 Based on the last n entered words, use the text in file.txt to predict the next word.
-Initially n=2 (current can't change n value in GUI)
+Can modify n value (initially 2) and number of predictions displayed (initially 3)

 How to use:
   - Put sample text file in file.txt.
 Word prediction will be based on text in this file